force-h2020/force-bdss/doc/source/design.rst

 1. The MCO produces and, by means of a Communicator, injects...
 2. ...DataSourceParameters, that are passed to...
-3. one or more DataSources, each performing some computation or data extraction and produces
+3. one or more DataSources, organised in layers, each performing some computation or data extraction and produces.
+Layers are executed in order from top to bottom.
+Results that are classified as KPIs are then returned to...
-4. DataSourceResult, one per DataSource, are then passed (together with the DataSourceParameters) to...
-5. one or more KPICalculators, which perform final data evaluation on the obtained values, eac producing KPIResult...
-6. Whose values are then returned to the MCO via the Communicator.
+4. The MCO via the Communicator.
-7. The KPI values are then sent to the notification listeners with the associated MCO parameters values
+5. The KPI values are then sent to the notification listeners with the associated MCO parameters values

-The resulting pipeline is therefore just two layers (DataSources, then KPICalculators).